ropensci/dev_guide/docs/pkg_building.md

 * We strongly encourage all submissions to use `roxygen2` for documentation.  `roxygen2` is [an R package](http://cran.r-project.org/web/packages/roxygen2/index.html) that automatically compiles `.Rd` files to your `man` folder in your package from simple tags written above each function.

-* More information on using roxygen2 [documentation](http://r-pkgs.had.co.nz/man.html) is available on the R packages book.
+* More information on using roxygen2 [documentation](http://r-pkgs.had.co.nz/man.html) is available in the R packages book.

 * One key advantage of using `roxygen2` is that your `NAMESPACE` will always be automatically generated and up to date.